Access to Information and Protection of Privacy

-Northern Lakes College, under the authority of the Post-Secondary Learning Act which mandates Northern Lakes College to provide programs and services, as per the Freedom of Information and Protection of Privacy Act, Section 33(c), collects and uses only the personal information it needs with respect to (Section 39):
+Northern Lakes College, under the authority of the Post-Secondary Learning Act which mandates Northern Lakes College to provide programs and services, as per the Protection of Privacy Act, Section 4(c), collects and uses only the personal information it needs with respect to Section 12:

 Personal information collected from students is used for:

 Northern Lakes College may use personal information collected only for the purposes indicated when it was collected.
-Each year some personal information may be provided to Alberta Innovation and Advanced Education or to Statistics Canada.
+Each year some personal information may be provided to the ministries of Advanced Education and Jobs, Economy, Trade and Immigration, or to Statistics Canada.
 These government departments and agencies require Northern Lakes College to provide specific reports.
 This information includes application information, demographic information and/or educational history.
 Government departments and agencies use the information:

 Upon request, the Registrar or designated staff will: